lindsey98/PhishEmail/lib/adversary/README.md

 # Instructions

-This directory contains the adversary experiments for the NER model.
+This directory contains the scripts for the adversary experiments.

-## To setup the environment
+# Setup the environment

 ---